Fragments of Memory

 “Wait a second,” Truman stopped her.
 “Felix Halloway confused the protesters outside the bookstore with the criminals.”

-“With the intermittent connections, he only has fragments of memory.
-Criminals raised anger about his wife.
-Protesters raised anger about the professor.
-They both could give rise to the same emotion.
-My working hypothesis is Felix had yet to learn how to distinguish between them.”
+“With the intermittent connections,” she explained, “he only has fragments of memory.
+Criminals raised anger by awakening thoughts of his wife.
+Protesters raised anger by awakening thoughts of the departed professor.
+They give rise to the same emotion.
+My working hypothesis is Felix will one day learn how to distinguish between them.”

 “I’m going to have to take back some of my disinterested praise of the man.
 I wonder how my listeners will take it.”
 After a pause, Truman laughed.
 “This’ll show Shana to stop limiting my skepticism.”

 Liesl grabbed his sleeve.
-“You can’t destroy the professor’s legacy.
+“You can’t.
+This could destroy the professor’s legacy.
 Surely, you can see he was helping his old friend regain control of his emotions, though he was stopped short of that goal.”

 Truman ignored her plea.
 “I wonder what other secrets the old doc has.”

-“No,” Liesl said at once, “you can’t call it Frankenstein.
+“No,” Liesl said at once, “you can’t call him Frankenstein.
 That’s inflammatory and inaccurate.”

 “Not until you address my concern,” she said.

 Liesl tapped her front pocket and was rewarded with a crackly sound.
-“If we walk by the Lakeside Coffee & Books, I can feed the ducks, then if you like can walk together to my rental at Main Street and Seven Glen Lane.
+“If we walk by the Lakeside Coffee & Books, I can feed the ducks, then if you like we can walk together to my extended stay hotel.
 I want to make sure you understand the facts of what I’ve uncovered.
-What they mean and what they don’t mean.”
+What they might mean and what they don’t necessarily mean.”

 Three hours later, after Truman and Liesl finished a home-cooked dinner of Sauerbraten with Red Cabbage and Potato Dumplings, his compad alerted him to a message.

 Brianna’s message: I TRIED ALI AND SHANA, BUT SERVITOR PICKED UP BOTH CALLS WHEN THEY DIDN’T ANSWER.
-THAT RELIEVES ME OF MY PROMISE TO NOTIFY THEM FIRST.
+THAT RELIEVES ME OF MY PROMISE.
 BODY FOUND NEAR 777 SEVEN GLEN LANE.
 APPARENT HOMICIDE.

 They gasped.
 A body found by Felix’s house.